1981 Atlantic hurricane season: Tropical Storm Bret

 A low-pressure area initially associated with a frontal system developed into a subtropical storm on June 29 while roughly 575 mi east of Cape Hatteras, North Carolina.
 The system headed westward and transitioned into Tropical Storm Bret around 06:00 UTC on June 30.
 Bret attained its peak intensity six hours later with maximum sustained winds of 70 mph and a minimum atmospheric pressure of 996 mbar.
 However, Bret rapidly weakened as it approached the Mid-Atlantic and deteriorated to a minimal tropical storm by the time it made landfall on the Delmarva Peninsula early on July 1.
 The cyclone dissipated over northern Virginia several hours later.

 Rainfall amounts were light, with a narrow area of over 1 in of precipitation reported near its track and within the central Appalachians, while a peak total of 4.48 in was observed at Big Meadows, Virginia.
 Locally heavy rains in western Pennsylvania caused some basement and street flooding.
-No significant damage was reported, but one fatality was reported at Nags Head, North Carolina, due to riptides.
+No significant damage was reported, but one fatality occurred at Nags Head, North Carolina, due to riptides.